 David L. Anderson

-Dr. Anderson is Managing Director of Supply Chain Ventures, LLC, a venture capital company specializing in marketing, sales and supply chain software investing.
-He is a retired managing partner of supply chain consulting at Accenture, an over $30 billion global technology consulting company.
+Dr. Anderson is Managing General Partner of Supply Chain Ventures, LLC, a venture capital company specializing in marketing, sales and supply chain software investing.
+He is a retired managing partner of supply chain consulting at Accenture, a $40 billion global technology consulting company.

 At Accenture, he was instrumental in building the company’s $2 billion supply chain management practice in North America, Asia and Europe.
 Over the past thirty years, he has helped numerous global corporations transform their supply chains into world-class organizations.
 He was also global lead for all Accenture alliances with supply chain software companies, including i2, Manugistics, Ariba and CommerceOne.

 Before joining Accenture, he was vice president in charge of logistics consulting at Temple, Barker & Sloane, Inc. (now Mercer Management Consulting) and a vice president of Data Resources, Inc. (now part of IHS/Global Insights, Inc.), where he founded the Firm’s transportation and logistics consulting practice.
 He was a founding partner of Operations Technology, Inc. (now part of Supply Chain Consulting), a web-enabled, intelligent messaging software company.
 He has also taught classes in undergraduate and graduate level business courses at Northwestern, MIT, Boston University and Northeastern University.